 Remove your leaf and you have a beautiful print.
 After a few tries you will get the hang of how much paint to use.

-We also printed some gift tags for some November baking we plan to do.
+We also used our leaf print art to make some gift tags for some November baking we plan to do.